 At home, you play a major role in your recovery.
 The better you care for your foot, the faster you may heal.
 And the faster you heal, the sooner you can resume your normal activities.
-Follow your doctor’s instructions about how to care for your foot after surgery
+Follow your healthcare provider's instructions about how to care for your foot after surgery

-For the first few days, your doctor may recommend that you not bear weight on your foot.
+For the first few days, your healthcare provider may recommend that you not bear weight on your foot.
 You may use a cane, crutches, or a walker to help you move around.
-Gradually, you may work up to putting more weight on your foot, as instructed by your doctor.
+Gradually, you may work up to putting more weight on your foot, as instructed by your healthcare provider.

 Take pain medicine to relieve discomfort and antibiotics to prevent infection as you’re instructed.